pingcap/tidb-dev-guide/src/understand-tidb/rbo.md

 +------------------------------+----------+-----------+---------------+-----------------------------------------------+
 ```

-Second, we will also try to derive some extra conditions from the existing predicates or try to add `NOT NULL` when possible.
+Second, we will also try to derive some extra conditions that are the common conditions from the existing `OR` predicates or try to add `NOT NULL` when possible.
 This enables us to push more predicates down.

 Example:
 ```sql